nalumedia/divtest/README.md

 # Shopify Language Test
 The locale= paramater will pass through to the Shopify cart using this script.
 For example:
-[https://nalumedia.github.io/divtest/test.html?locale=es](https://nalumedia.github.io/divtest/test.html?locale=es) passes locale=es to https://54a328-2.myshopify.com/cart/47308723945755:1?locale=es.
+[https://nalumedia.github.io/divtest/test.html?locale=es](https://nalumedia.github.io/divtest/test.html?lang=es) passes locale=es to https://54a328-2.myshopify.com/cart/47308723945755:1?locale=es.

+To use this script go to test.html and paste <script>code... </script> into the <head> of the wordpress template.
+Then just add id="localizedCartButton" to any link you wnat to add the locale= parameter to.

 Here is a list of languages Shopify supports: